metadatacenter/cedar-manual/docs/_sections/c4/working_with_cdes.md

 ## **Finding and Browsing CDEs**

+The same practices used for [finding other CEDAR resources](https://metadatacenter.github.io/cedar-manual/basic_topics/a2_finding_resources/) will work with CDEs as well.
+However, there are a few additional strategies that may be particular helpful for those working with CDEs in CEDAR on a regular basis.

 ### Searching from the CEDAR Desktop

-- by identity number, name, or description
-- by version number
+As described in the section [Finding Resources](https://metadatacenter.github.io/cedar-manual/basic_topics/a2_finding_resources/) you can search for resources by name or description.
+In the case of CDEs, it is also possible to search by their CDE identifier.
+This number is shown at the top middle of the CEDAR field in the Template Editor (or between parentheses in a Desktop resource list).

+For very short version numbers (like '5' or '58'), the indexing does not provide an obvious way to find the whole number, instead finding all the numbers containing that string.
+As a workaround, you can enter the number surrounded by spaces, and within quotes.
+This may find other occurrences of the number by itself, for example in the description of the CDE.
+You can then search within the results set in your browser by scrolling the results until they are all displayed, then enter into your browser your identifier surrounded by parentheses (e.g., `(5)`).

+Another handy attribute for some searches is the version attribute.
+Entering the exact version number will find all artifacts with that version, most of which will be CDEs.
+Entering version numbers with wildcards can find many CDEs at once; for example, `*0.0*` will find all CDEs (and other artifacts) with version numbers ending in 0.0.

 ### Browsing All CDEs

-If you search on "CDE" from the Desktop, one of the first entries you'll see is the CDE folder.
+If you search for the string "CDE" from the Desktop, one of the first entries you'll see is the shared CDE folder.
 This is the location of all the imported CDEs from caDSR.

+Double-click on the CDE folder to open it.
+You must wait a while (10-15 seconds) before the first screen of CDEs is displayed.

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/cde-folder-20191212.png){:width="80%" class="centered"}